mbruns13/US-Senator-Stock-Trades-2012-2021/README.md

 ---

-[add paragraph about proposal, project purpose here]
-- what is the data sources? data description - sources, format, etc.
-- database type
+### Proposal

+There has been increased concern over whether the stock trading of members in the U.S. congress are over performing the market.
+With this dataset of trading records for U.S. Senators from 2012 to 2021, we seek to answer if our representatives have an inherent, unfair advantage while trading.

+Several indicators we will use from this dataset to determine stock trading performance are:
+- Relative size of purchase or sale in individual stock
+- Performance of individual stock vs the market as a whole
+- Performance of individual stock over either one-month or one-year’s time

+Other characteristics we will use to filter/compare data are:
-- questions to ask of the data:
+- Owner of the trade (Senator, spouse, or child)
-- use case
+- Political party of trader
+- Sex of trader
+- Sector of individual stock

 ### Extract

 The data for senator stock trades was found on the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XPDSYQ) site and was downloaded as a .txt file.
 This dataset contained information about the senators and their stock trades between 2012 and 2021.
 It also includes trades reported by their spouses and/or children.

 We also used [Yahoo Finance](https://finance.yahoo.com/) to add sectors associated with each ticker/company.
 We had first tried using several APIs, but ran into issues with the amount of calls allowed per minute and runtime.
-We ended up scraping the Yahoo Finance site for this sector data instead.
+We decided to scrape the Yahoo Finance site for this sector data instead.

 ### Transform